 B I O G R A P H Y 'Lisa' sounds like 'Liza'

-LISA ALTHER was born in 1944 in Kingsport, Tennessee, where she went to public schools.
-She was graduated from Wellesley College with a BA in English literature in 1966.
-After attending the Publishing Procedures Course at Radcliffe College and working for Atheneum Publishers in New York, she moved to Hinesburg, Vermont, where she has lived for 45 years, raising her daughter.
-She taught Southern literature at St. Michael's College in Winooski, Vermont, and at East Tennessee State University, where she was awarded the Basler Chair.
-Having lived in London and Paris, she currently divides her time among Tennessee, Vermont, and New York City.
+Lisa Alther was born in 1944 in Kingsport, Tennessee, where she went to public schools.
+Her father was a surgeon and her mother a homemaker, and she grew up with three brothers and a sister.
+She was graduated from Wellesley College in 1966 with a BA in English literature.
+After attending the Publishing Procedures Course at Radcliffe College and working for Atheneum Publishers in New York City, she moved to Vermont, where she has lived for over fifty years.
+She has taught Southern fiction at St. Michael’s College in Winooski, Vermont, and at East Tennessee State University, where she was awarded the Basler Chair.
+Having lived in London and Paris, she now divides her time among East Tennessee, Vermont, and New York City.

-One of Alther's stated aims is to portray the human reality behind cultural stereotypes, particularly those regarding women.
-She often deals with such material in a humorous fashion, reviewers in both the New York Times Book Review and The Nation having written that she possesses "comic genius".
+One of Alther’s stated aims is to explore the human reality behind cultural stereotypes, particularly those regarding women.
+She often deals with such material in a humorous fashion, reviewers in both the New York TIMES BOOK REVIEW and THE NATION having written that she possesses “comic genius.”

 Photo and photo on front page by Sara Bostwick (Lisa's daughter).